 Katana enables you to record waste of ingredients created in manufacturing or account for varying amounts of ingredients in the production process.
 If you used more or fewer ingredients in production that is defined in the product recipe, you can edit the quantities for ingredients on the Manufacturing Order.
 Click on the quantity for an ingredient to start editing.
 These changes are not applied to the default Product Recipe defined on the product card.

 Note: If you change the Product Recipe for a product on the product card, the changes do not apply automatically to existing Manufacturing Orders.
-You will see a notification at the bottom of the screen on the Manufacturing Order if the default Product Recipe for the product has been changed and can choose to refresh the recipe for the MO.
+You will see a notification at the bottom of the screen on the Manufacturing Order if the default Product Recipe / BOM for the product has been changed and can choose to refresh the recipe for the MO.

 The date below to the "Expected" status indicates the arrival date of a related Purchase Order for materials or the Production Deadline of a related Manufacturing Order for subassemblies.

-Clicking on the Material Availability status opens an Inventory Intel pop-up, which shows additional info about the inventory level of the specific material or subassembly.
+Clicking on the Ingredients availability status opens an Inventory Intel pop-up, which shows additional info about the inventory level of the specific material or subassembly.
 You can conveniently check the "In Stock", "Expected" and "Committed" quantities of the ingredient and see all the Manufacturing Orders to which this ingredient is booked.
 In the pop-up window, Manufacturing Orders are ordered by priority (can be edited in the "Schedule" view) and the current Manufacturing Order is highlighted in bold.

-Important concept regarding Material Availability:
+Important concept regarding Ingredients Availability:

-The table at the bottom of a Manufacturing Order shows Production Operations you need to complete to produce the product.
+The table at the bottom of a Manufacturing Order shows production Operations you need to complete to produce the product.
 The operations, resource, time, and costs are taken from the Production Operations (can be set and edited on the product card).
 You can edit the Resource on the Manufacturing Order if needed.

 If the actual time to complete an operation is different from the default time defined in Production Operations for a product, you can change the "Time" column for each operation on the Manufacturing Order.
 This is taken into account in cost calculations for the product and enable you to track the actual manufacturing costs for products.